FinweLtd/orion360-sdk-basic-examples-android/README.md

 While the _MinimalVideoStreamPlayer_ example shows how to listen to buffering events and show/hide the buffering indicator accordingly, this example goes further to implement a buffering indicator that is shown also when the video view itself is being initialized, and that supports switching to VR mode where both left and right eye need their own copy of the indicator widget.

 The buffering indicator can be easily realized with an Android progress bar widget.
 Take a look at the _activity_video_player.xml_ file, which uses a _FrameLayout_ to add an indeterminate progress bar widget on top of the Orion360 video view, centered on screen.
-For VR mode, there is a slightly more complex setup: a horizontal _LinearLayout_ contains two _RelativeLayout_ containers, which each take 50% of the width and set up a centered progress bar widget for left and right eye.
+For VR mode, there is a slightly more complex setup: a horizontal _LinearLayout_ contains two _RelativeLayout_ containers, which each take 50% of the width and set up a centered progress bar widget for left and right eye, respectively.
 When the buffering indicator needs to be shown, we check from the video view configuration if VR mode is currently active or not, and select whether to make VR mode or normal indicator visible, respectively.
 Finally, when user toggles between normal and VR mode, we must remember to update the buffering indicator if it is currently visible.

 When video is being prepared for playback over the network, it can take a long time before Android MediaPlayer reports that buffering has started.
 Hence, it is a good idea to show the buffering indicator immediately after calling prepare() for a video view - without waiting for the callback that tells that buffering has started.
 Since the activity can get paused and resumed at any time, and the video playback is usually auto-started when the player activity is resumed, it is often simplest to show the buffering indicator in onResume() and hide it when the playback begins.

 Unfortunately, some Android devices have a buggy implementation of video buffering events and the event that tells that buffering has stopped might never come!
 We have noticed this behavior occasionally when the player is buffering the very beginning of the video.
-To prevent the buffering indicator for staying on screen forever, you can for example use a simple handler that polls when the video playback has progressed, and thus ensures that the buffering indicator gets removed when playback begins.
+To prevent the buffering indicator for staying on screen forever, you can for example use a simple handler that polls when the video playback has progressed, and thus ensures that the buffering indicator gets always removed when playback begins/continues.

 Example: Preview Image
 ----------------------